 What is the impact of Covid-19 on different population groups?

-Data from the UK and globally shows that some groups have a higher risk of dying from Covid-19.
+Some groups in England and Wales have a higher risk of dying from Covid-19.

 Age: while some young and middle-aged adults can develop serious complications or die from Covid-19, the risks rise sharply with age because immune systems tend to deteriorate with age and because older people are more likely to have chronic conditions.
 For example, the mortality rate from Covid-19 in England and Wales at age 80–84 is about eight times greater than at age 60–64.

 Deprivation: Socio-economic inequalities in health and mortality in England and Wales have been reported for decades and are widening.
-The direct and indirect impacts of the Covid-19 pandemic can exacerbate this inequality, eg, because of differences in occupational exposure to infection and higher levels of pre-existing disease, obesity and household density among more deprived groups.
+The direct and indirect impacts of the Covid-19 pandemic have exacerbated this inequality, eg, because of differences in occupational exposure to infection and higher levels of pre-existing disease, obesity and household density among more deprived groups.
 The impact of Covid-19 has been greatest in more deprived areas.
-ONS data for 1 March to 30 June 2020 for England shows that the Covid-19 death rate in the most deprived decile of areas (139.6 deaths per 100,000 population) was 120 per cent higher than the rate in the least deprived decile (63.4).
-This exceeded the 92 per cent differential between the overall mortality rates for the most (570.0 per 100,000 population) and least (296.2) deprived areas.
-Rates were highest in London and the northern regions, and lowest in the South West.
-Nine of the ten local authorities with the highest mortality rates were in London (Brent, Newham, and Haringey being the highest).
+ONS data for March to December 2020 for England shows that the Covid-19 death rate in the most deprived decile of areas (266.3 deaths per 100,000 population) was almost three times higher than the rate in the least deprived decile (96.1).
+In contrast, the mortality rate for non-Covid-19 causes of death in the most deprived areas (1,297.6 per 100,000 population) was double that in the least deprived areas ( 670.6).
+Deprived areas such as Newham, Tower Hamlets and Barking and Dagenham in London, and Manchester, Liverpool, Salford, Rochdale and Tameside had the highest Covid-19 mortality rates in 2020.

-Occupation: Mortality rates from Covid-19 are higher among people working in some public-facing occupations, such as nurses, social care workers including home carers, security guards, transport workers, sales and retail assistants.
+Occupation: Mortality rates from Covid-19 are higher among people working in public-facing occupations and close proximity to others, such as nurses, social care workers including home carers, security guards, transport workers, sales and retail assistants.
+There are gender differences: two-thirds of Covid-19 deaths among the working age population are among men, whose mortality rate is almost double that of women.
 The factors associated with these occupational risks include exposure to infection, where people live (mortality is higher among people living in deprived, urban areas), and the proportion of workers from ethnic minority groups.

 Obesity: Excess weight is associated with an increased risk of a positive test for Covid-19, hospitalisation, severe disease and death.
 The risks increase progressively with increasing body mass index (BMI) above the healthy weight range.